mikemahoney218/2021-10-21-vrs/vrs_script.md

 By my count, that's 44 lines of code from start to finish, which we can use to download spatial data, run this viewshed analysis, and then reproduce our Unity visualization for any area we want.

 I think that's huge.
 Not only is this visualization reproducible, but we can make the next one so much faster.
 All the work is already done.
+And all the decisions in how this visualization was made are sitting right there in our code.
+The visualization documents itself.

 So this is what our terrainr package helps people do.
 It makes this type of surface, quickly and reproducibly.
 What used to be a manual job that took ages now takes about ten minutes from downloading the data to walking across a surface.